Dark Chocolate Orange Shortbread

 - Bake for 12 -15 minutes or until edges become crisp.

-- Remove the cookies from the tray and let them cool on a wire rack.
+- Remove the cookies from the sheet and let them cool on a wire rack.

 - Store in an airtight container.